bluesmow/100-Days-of-Code/README.md

 Day5 - If and Else statement
 Day6 - Elif Statement
 Day7 - Nesting
-Day8 - Mean Insult Generator (Consists of All the above mentioned topics
+Day8 - Mean Insult Generator (Consists of All the above mentioned topics) Day9 - Generation Identifier  ( Usage of Integer and Floating Point)